mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Furthermore, if a new protocol is perceived as completely commoditized (so that no implementation can differentiate itself, and there is no barrier to switching), it may have difficulty achieving broad implementation -- at least by commercial entities.

-Balancing these factors is difficult, but is often helped by community building and good design -- in particular, appropriate use of layering.
+Balancing these factors to build robust ecosystems is difficult, but is often helped by community building and good design -- in particular, appropriate use of layering.
+It also requires continuing maintenance and evolution of protocols, to assure that they are still relevant and appropriate to their use.

 ## Limit Delegation of Power {#intermediation}